Graphs with Large Girth and Small Cop Number: Introduction

 The most famous problem in cops and robbers is undoubtedly \emph{Meyniel's conjecture}, which states that for all graphs $G$, $c(G) = O(\sqrt{n})$.
 If correct, then this bound could not be improved as there are known graph families with $c(G) = \Omega(\sqrt{n})$ \cite{bonato2013cops, pralat2010does}.
-Despite Meyniel's conjecture being resolved for a number of graph classes such as Abelian Cayley graphs \cite{bradshaw2020proof} and random graphs \cite{bollobas2013cops, pralat2016meyniel}, the larger conjecture remains widely open despite significant effort \cite{chiniforooshan2008better,frieze2012variations, lu2012meyniel, scott2011bound}.
-In fact, it remains to be shown that there exists a $\alpha>0$ such that $c(G) = O(n^{1-\alpha})$, with this problem sometimes begin dubbed the \emph{weak Meyniel's conjecture}.
+Meyniel's conjecture is resolved for a number of graph classes such as abelian Cayley graphs \cite{bradshaw2020proof} and random graphs \cite{bollobas2013cops, pralat2016meyniel}, but the larger conjecture remains widely open despite significant effort \cite{chiniforooshan2008better,frieze2012variations, lu2012meyniel, scott2011bound}.
+In fact, it remains to be shown that there exists a $\alpha>0$ such that $c(G) = O(n^{1-\alpha})$, with this problem sometimes being dubbed the \emph{weak Meyniel's conjecture}.
 For more on Meyniel's conjecture see \cite{baird2013meyniel}.

 In this paper we focus on graphs with no, or few short cycles.
 The \emph{girth} of a graph $G$ is the length of the shortest cycle in $G$.
-Considering graphs of large girth allows our analysis to avoid complicated local structures appearing in may graphs.
-Cops and robbers on graphs with large girth was first considered by Frankel in \cite{frankl1987cops} who showed that that $c(G) > (\delta-1)^{(1-o(1))\frac{g}{8}}$ and if $G$ is a $d$-regular graph of girth $g$, then $c(G) \leq n (1+(\frac{g}{4} +o(1)) \ln{d}) d^{-(1-o(1))\frac{g}{4}}$.
-This lower bound was recently improved by Bradshaw, Hosseini, Mohar, and Stacho in \cite{bradshaw2023cop} who showed that $c(G) \geq \frac{1}{g} (\delta - 1)^{\lfloor \frac{g-1}{4}\rfloor}$ and conjecture that the exponential coefficient of $\frac{1}{4}$ cannot be improved.
-This conjecture is quite reasonable as it is implied by combining Meyniel's conjecture and a conjecture that exists in folklore stating that there exist $d$-regular graphs of girth $g$ and order $d^{(1+o(1))\frac{g}{2}}$.
-We prove in Theorem~\ref{Thm: Large Girth Small Cop Number} that this conjecture from \cite{bradshaw2023cop} is true.
-Additionally, we improve Frankl's upper bound for the cop number of a graph in terms of girth when the minimum degree of a graph is sufficiently large as a function of $n$ in Theorem~\ref{Thm: Cop Number Upper Bound}.
+Considering graphs of large girth allows our analysis to avoid complicated local structures appearing in many graphs.
+Cops and robbers on graphs with large girth was first considered by Frankl in \cite{frankl1987cops} who showed that that $c(G) > (\delta-1)^{(1-o(1))\frac{g}{8}}$ and if $G$ is a $d$-regular graph of girth $g$, then $c(G) \leq n (1+(\frac{g}{4} +o(1)) \ln{d}) d^{-(1-o(1))\frac{g}{4}}$.
+We extend Frankl's upper bound for the cop number of $d$-regular graphs with large girth to an upper bound for all graphs with large girth and sufficiently large minimum degree, see Theorem~\ref{Thm: Cop Number Upper Bound}.